 That’s the right thing to do.
 The proper thing to do.
 The cover-your-butt thing to do.
 If Burrow tries to revel in those comparisons, if he comes into the league expecting to part defenses like a six-time Super Bowl winner, well … there’s nothing the NFL loves more than to remind a rookie of his place.

-But here’s the thing with Burrow: by any measure, he’s already well ahead of Brady’s pace.
+Here’s the thing with Burrow: By any measure, he’s already well ahead of Brady’s pace.
 Granted, at this pre-NFL stage of his career, that’s like giving credit to a man about to fall into a raging river for still being dry.

 In other words, he’s done everything he can up to this point to earn high-level comparisons.
 Whether he’s able to carry through on them is somewhat out of his control, depending on where he goes, who’s coaching him, who’s catching his passes, and who’s making sure he doesn’t end up a grease stain on stadium turf this fall.

-Based on how Burrow dominated his competition at his last gig, you can’t just dismiss out of hand the possibility that he’ll repeat that success at this level.
+Based on how Burrow dominated his competition at his last gig, you can’t just dismiss out of hand the possibility that he’ll repeat that success at the next level.
 For now, that’s enough to warrant lofty praise.

 But for the love of heaven, nobody start calling him “Baby Brady.”